Omarsawan/E-Store/README.md

 A simple E-Commerce project
 ## Getting Started

-This repo contains a basic Node and Express app.
+- This repo contains a basic Node and Express app.
 To get started, clone this repo and run `yarn` in your terminal at the project root.
+- database.json file and .env file should be in .gitignore because they contain passwordds and sensitive data but since this project is just for practice so I kept them public.
 ## Project setup

 ### 1. PSQL user creation